-Naturopathic resident Aisha Chilcoat is proud to be part of the integrated team of cancer treatment providers at Cancer Treatment Centers of America (CTCA) at Southwestern Regional Medical Center in Tulsa, Oklahoma.
+Naturopathic oncology provider Aisha Chilcoat, ND, MJ is proud to be part of the integrated team of cancer treatment providers at CTCA at Southeastern Regional Medical Center (Southeastern) in Newnan, GA.

 “CTCA promises to offer hope and caring respect to every patient," says Chilcoat.
 "I join in this promise and I feel very strongly about the hospital’s vision of conventional and alternative medicine to truly create a symbiotic, integrative dynamic.
 The foundation of the hospital’s values resonates with my core beliefs.”

-In November 2011, Chilcoat began a two-year naturopathic oncology residency at the hospital.
-She is completing a series of oncology-focused rotations with staff naturopathic providers, medical oncologists and other clinicians at the hospital.
-Her training includes supervised clinical practice in oncology, homeopathy, nutrition and botanical medicine, as well as coursework in these modalities.
-In the second year of her residency, Chilcoat will provide personalized naturopathic recommendations for natural therapies such as vitamins and minerals, homeopathic remedies and herbal medicines.
+As part of her residency, she completed a series of oncology-focused rotations with staff naturopathic providers, medical oncologists and other clinicians at the hospital.
+Her training included supervised clinical practice in oncology, homeopathy, nutrition and botanical medicine, as well as coursework in these modalities.
+In the second year of her residency, Chilcoat provided personalized naturopathic recommendations for natural therapies such as vitamins and minerals, homeopathic remedies and herbal medicines.

 “My approach to treating patients is to simply listen to them,” notes Chilcoat.
 “The words, tone and body language play a big role in how patients communicate.
 I feel that as a naturopathic provider, communication becomes vital to how I treat based on how the patient presents at that moment.”

-Chilcoat earned a doctorate degree in naturopathic medicine from Southwest College of Naturopathic Medicine in Tempe, Arizona.
-She holds a master's degree in jurisprudence in health law from Widener University School of Law in Wilmington, Delaware, and a bachelor’s degree in anthropology and natural sciences from The Johns Hopkins University in Baltimore, Maryland.
+Chilcoat earned a doctorate degree in naturopathic medicine from Southwest College of Naturopathic Medicine in Tempe, AZ.
+She holds a master's degree in jurisprudence in health law from Widener University School of Law in Wilmington, DE, and a bachelor’s degree in anthropology and natural sciences from The Johns Hopkins University in Baltimore, MD.
 Prior to pursing an education in naturopathic medicine, Chilcoat spent a number of years working as a clinical researcher for pharmaceutical sponsored trials.

 Chilcoat is a member of the American Association of Naturopathic Physicians and the Oncology Association of Naturopathic Physicians.
 Her hobbies and interests include spending time and playing with her niece and nephews, reading, traveling and dancing.